Category theory for genetics II: genotype, phenotype and haplotype: Chromologies and Pedigrads

-\begin{remark}[Representation] Recall that segments are equipped with a canonical graphical representation (see \cite{Seqali}).
-For a segment $(t,c)$ as defined above, the finite set $[n_1]$ represents the range of elements composing the segment while the fibers $t^{-1}(1), \dots, t^{-1}(n_0)$ of the surjection $t:[n_1] \to [n_0]$ gather these elements into patches (see the brackets below).
+\begin{remark}[Representation] Segments are equipped with a canonical graphical representation (see \cite{Seqali}).
+For a segment $(t,c)$, say as defined above, the finite set $[n_1]$ represents the ``genomic positions'' composing the segment while the fibers $t^{-1}(1), \dots, t^{-1}(n_0)$ of the surjection $t:[n_1] \to [n_0]$ gather these elements into patches (see the brackets below).